Cheppar/Margarson/README.md

  $reply_email = "admin@che.com";
  include "php_functions.php";
  ```
+#### SQL
 Run the SQL script in your PostgreSQL interface of your desired database.
 Ensure to unzip the folder.
 Check your database by refreshing it.